Dylan097/Project-1/README.md

 ## Testing

+- I tested the website using the following browsers: Google Chrome, Microsoft Edge, Safari.

+- I can confirm that the website is responsive to all sizes on the mentioned web browsers.

+- I confirm that the navigation, sign up, about us, header and contact us are all readable and work as intended.

+- I confirm that the sign up form works as intended, with all fields being required, the email section only accepting email addresses and the submit button works.

 ### Accessibility testing

  - The testing for accessibility was successful, using lighthouse with dev tools in the browser screen